rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

 [**Strider Burial**](https://www.nexusmods.com/morrowind/mods/47661)\
  Strider Burial is an overhaul of the area containing a few Strider husks East of Urshilaku Camp, turning the zone in a small Silt Strider graveyard complete with an optional high-level unmarked quest.

+* On MO2 installation, check the following options in the BAIN installer:
+  * [x] 00 Core
+  * [x] 01 For Vanilla Rocks

 [**Faces of Vel - Ash Mire**](https://www.nexusmods.com/morrowind/mods/44200)\
  Adds a large mud pit in the foyada south of Bthuand and Zergonipal.

+* On MO2 installation, an installer window will pop up asking you to set a Data Files Directory.
+Right click on `Data Files` and select "Set as < data files > directory".

 [**The magic rock of Maar Gan**](https://www.nexusmods.com/morrowind/mods/50763)\
  Experience the Maar Gan shrine as the sacred place it should have been.

+* On MO2 installation, check the following options in the BAIN installer:
+  * [x] 00 Core
+  * [x] 03- Ashfall add-on

 [**Ashlander Traders - Remastered**](https://www.nexusmods.com/morrowind/mods/48009)\
  Brother Juniper's excellent Ashlander Traders mod, edited for compatibility and extra dialogue.
 Adds Ashlander Traders who will sometimes appear in Balmora, Ald-ruhn, or Suran.